lucasjoliveau/doc/fr/applications/sales/point_of_sale/configuration/epos_printers.md

 ## ePOS printers with IoT Box integration

-The following printers require an [IoT Box](../../../general/iot/devices/printer.html) to be compatible with Odoo:
+The following printers require an [IoT Box](../../../general/iot/devices/printer) to be compatible with Konvergo ERP:

   * Epson TM-T20 family (incompatible ePOS software)